wurmlab/genomicscourse/2016-SIB/practicals/population_genetics/README.md

-# BIO721P Genome-Bioinformatics: read mapping and variant calling
+# Genome-Bioinformatics: read mapping, variant calling and population genetics

 Practical aimed at getting students familiar with:
 * Concept of variants and variant calling